-Disabled travellers and senior travellers spend significantly more when they go on holiday than other market groups
+Disabled and senior travellers spend significantly more when they go on holiday than other market groups.

-Inclusive businesses have higher occupancy rates and a more loyal customer base who is keen to recommend them to their family and friends
+Inclusive businesses have higher occupancy rates.
+They also have a more loyal customer base who is keen to recommend them to their family and friends.

-The market is set to increase as the UK’s population ages and the benefits for businesses and destinations catering for inclusive tourism are growing
+The market is set to increase as the UK’s population ages.
+The benefits for businesses and destinations catering for inclusive tourism are also growing.

 Did you know?

 People in the UK have a disability or an impairment

 The spending power of disabled people to the UK economy.